CMeeg/next-azure/README.md

 #### Create the pipeline

-The Pipeline will provision your infrastructure in Azure, and build and deploy your application to that infrastructure.
-You will set this up manually because you need to be able to authorise the Pipeline to connect to your project's repository.
+The Pipeline will provision the infrastructure in Azure required to host your app, and build and deploy your application to that infrastructure.

+> You will set the Pipeline up manually because you need to be able to authorise the Pipeline to connect to your project's repository, and there are too many options to cover in this example repo.
+Thankfully setting up the Pipeline manually is pretty painless.

 To create the Pipeline: